germangar/algorizer/README.md

 I do think it provides a very intuitive and simple way of creating, backtesting and running trading bots for those with knowledge of python and/or pinescript.

 The project is still a work in progress so you'll most likely find a few nuissances.
-However, **fetching the historical candles, fetching the real time price updates, running the backtest and running your strategy realtime is reliable.** Backtest and realtime executing match properly.
+However, **fetching the historical candles, fetching the real time price updates, running the backtest and running your strategy realtime is reliable.** Backtest and realtime execution match properly.
 There are **no lookahead nor repainting issues.**

 Plotting capabilities: As of today it's capable of **plots, histograms, lines** (point to point) and **markers** (labels), as it's capable of creating subpanels and targetting these to them.
 Horizontal lines, boxes and tables remain in the to do list, and will probably stay there for quite some time.